Tyagaraja Aradhana

-Tyagaraja Aradhana is an annual aradhana (a Sanskrit term meaning act of glorifying God or a person) of Telugu saint composer Tyagaraja.
-The music festival is observed in the states of Andhra Pradesh, Karnataka and Tamil Nadu, primarily in Tiruvaiyaru in Thanjavur district of Tamilnadu, the place where Tyagaraja attained Jeeva Samadhi.The aradhana is observed on Pushya Bahula Panchami day when the saint attained Jeeva samadhi, where the musicians render the saint's Pancharatna Kritis.
+Thyagaraja Aradhana is an annual aradhana (a Sanskrit term meaning act of glorifying God or a person) of Telugu saint composer Tyagaraja.
+The music festival is observed in the states of Andhra Pradesh, Karnataka and Tamil Nadu, primarily in Tiruvaiyaru in Thanjavur district of Tamilnadu, the place where Tyagaraja attained Jeeva Samadhi.
+The aradhana is observed on Pushya Bahula Panchami day when the saint attained Jeeva samadhi, where the musicians render the saint's Pancharatna Kritis.

 History

 The aradhana (Ceremony of Adoration) is held every year on the anniversary of the demise of the saint.
 This is on Pushya Bahula Panchami day (the fifth day of the waning moon in the Hindu lunar month of Pushya).
-The Aradhana is conducted by the Sri Thyagabrahma Mahotsava Sabha and is held in the precincts of the samadhi (memorial) of the saint located at Thiruvaiyaru village, Thanjavur district, Tamil Nadu, India.
+The Aradhana is held in the precincts of the samadhi (memorial) of the saint located at Thiruvaiyaru village, Thanjavur district, Tamil Nadu, India.

-The Aradhana in its present format is not even a hundred years old.
-Tyagaraja died in 1847.
-A few days before his death, he had formally renounced everything and become a sanyasi.
-When he passed on, his mortal remains were buried on the banks of the river Kaveri and a small memorial was built at the site.
-His disciples returned to their respective villages and observed his death anniversary at their own homes.
-The memorial soon fell into neglect and had become quite dilapidated by 1903, when two of the last surviving students to have been taught by Tyagaraja happened to make a nostalgic visit to the site.
-These were the elderly and eminent musicians Umayalpuram Krishna Bhagavatar and Sundara Bhagavatar.
-They were dismayed by the neglect and dilapidation; indeed, they had to search for the memorial in the wild foliage of the riverbank.
-They arranged for the renovation of the samadhi and decided to commemorate the tithi or death anniversary of their guru every year at the Samadhi itself.